openshift/origin/README.md

 5. How do I get networking working?

     The Origin and Kubernetes network model assigns each Pod (group of containers) an IP address that is expected to be reachable from all nodes in the cluster.
-The default configuration uses Open vSwitch to provide Software-Defined Networking (SDN) capabilities, which requires communication between nodes in the cluster using port 4679.
+The default configuration uses Open vSwitch (OVS) to provide Software-Defined Networking (SDN) capabilities, which requires communication between nodes in the cluster using port 4679.
 Additionally, the Origin master processes must be able to reach pods within the network, so they may require the SDN plugin.

     Other networking options are available such as Calico, Flannel, Nuage, and Weave.
 For a non-overlay networking solution, existing networks can be used by assigning a different subnet to each host, and ensuring routing rules deliver packets bound for that subnet to the host it belongs to.
 This is called [host subnet routing](https://docs.openshift.org/latest/admin_guide/native_container_routing.html).

 6. Why can't I run Origin in a Docker image on boot2docker or Ubuntu?